-November Birth Flower - Chrysanthemum
+November Birth Flowers - Chrysanthemum & Peony

-About November's Birth Flower
+About November's Birth Flowers

-November is represented by the magnificent Chrysanthemum, a flower whose name derives from the Greek words "chrysos" (gold) and "anthemon" (flower).
-These stunning blooms arrive just as autumn reaches its peak, bringing vibrant color to the landscape as other plants begin to fade.
+The Chrysanthemum, whose name derives from the Greek words "chrysos" (gold) and "anthemon" (flower), arrives just as autumn reaches its peak.
+These stunning blooms bring vibrant color to the landscape as other plants begin to fade.
+With their incredible diversity of forms and colors—from tight, incurved petals to spider-like strands—chrysanthemums offer something for every taste.

 Chrysanthemum Properties